SHUs-Lab/JupyterHubPlus/README.md

 ]
 ```
 The details of setting role and scope are available in the link: https://jupyterhub.readthedocs.io/en/stable/rbac/index.html <br>
-After adding/updating the roles in Jupyterhub configuration file, it requires to restart the jupyterhub to get the updated access previliges. <br>
+After adding/updating the roles in Jupyterhub configuration file, it requires to <br>restart <br> the jupyterhub to get the updated access previliges. <br>
+The groups are come from the created group (following section) from administration profile.

+### Manage group from adminstator profile
 The Group information is managed from the User interface.
 The admin user have the previleges to manage group and assign user to group. <br>
 when a user request access admin authorize the user from following url<br>
 http://127.0.0.1:8081/hub/authorize